-- Measuring the quality of systems - Number of defects - Characteristics, e.g. following ISO 9126 (reliability, usability, efficiency, maintainability and portability) - Good designed test that passes reduces risk in a system. - Quality of the software system increases, if defects found by testing get fixed. - Testing should be part of quality assurance (like standards, training, defect analysis).
+- Measuring the quality of systems - Number of defects - Characteristics, e.g. following IEC/ISO 9126 (functionality, reliability, usability, efficiency, maintainability and portability) - Good designed test that passes reduces risk in a system. - Quality of the software system increases, if defects found by testing get fixed. - Testing should be part of quality assurance (like standards, training, defect analysis).